-While everyone can benefit from a simple, relaxing massage, our massage therapists, Rachel Smith and Drexyl Eitniear have extensive experience and continuing education in many highly specialized modalities.
+While everyone can benefit from a simple, relaxing massage, our massage therapist Rachel Smith has extensive experience and continuing education in many highly specialized modalities.

 Don’t know which kind of massage you want?
 You needn’t worry: Most experienced massage therapists combine techniques in response to your body in the moment.
-You can trust them to help choose the most helpful modalities for you.
+You can trust our team to help choose the most helpful modalities for you.

 Or try the most gentle therapy; Reiki.
 It’s a hands-off energy technique that can move deep energy blocks.

 Our therapists will take the time to learn your health history and craft a thoughtful, effective treatment plan.

 - Deep Tissue

 We are thrilled to offer therapeutic massage with oil infused with CDB.
 Extracted from hemp, CBD interacts with the body’s endocannabinoid system to modulate inflammation and pain.
 THC-free CBD has numerous anti-inflammatory effects that can decrease pain, by helping prevent the release of inflammatory signals from the immune system.
 Recent animal studies show that it may speed the healing of injured connective tissue.
 CDB is also a wonderful way to help alleviate anxiety, which can indirectly influence pain.

 People suffering from fibromyalgia, arthritis, muscle spasms and pain, phantom limb pain, peripheral neuropathy and inflammatory skin conditions may benefit from CBD massage.

 - Nourish your body and soul with a Heart Centered Rose Massage